RickyV33/RateMyPSUProfessors/README.md

 $ npm run lint
 ```

-To run the watcher for automatical rebuilding
+To run the watcher for automatic rebuilding
 ```
 $ npm run watch
 ```